Black-necked swan: Breeding

 The black-necked swan's breeding season varies geographically.
-In the far south of its range it breeds from July to November but ends as early as September in the northern parts.
-In the Falklands it breeds between August and November.
+In the far south of its range, it breeds from July to November but ends as early as September in the northern parts.
+In the Falklands, it breeds between August and November.
 The exact timing of breeding appears dependent on rainfall.
 The species is believed to form long-term pair bonds.
 Its nest is a mound of vegetation constructed by both members of a pair on a small islet or partially floating in a reedbed.
 The clutch size is four to eight eggs.
-Males guard females during the 34 to 36 day incubation period.
+Males guard females during the 34- to 36-day incubation period.
 Captive nestlings fledged about 100 days after hatch.

 Vocalization

 The black-necked swan is mostly silent outside the breeding season.
-During that time both sexes give a "soft, musical 'Whee-whee-whee' with accent on initial syllable", repeating it to challenge intruders.
+During that time, both sexes give a "soft, musical 'Whee-whee-whee' with the accent on the initial syllable", repeating it to challenge intruders.
 The call is also used to maintain contact between members of a pair.
 Males also give "a musical 'hooee-hoo-hoo'."